Multi-Source to Multi-Target Decentralized Federated Domain Adaptation: Numerical Evaluation

 In the uniform regime (A1-A3), devices are essentially statistically identical to each other, so targets should receive uniformly weighted model parameters from the sources.
 ST-LF adapts to this by classifying all devices with labeled data (i.e., devices $1$ to $5$) as sources and unlabeled devices as targets in (A2), and forming uniformly weighted links between all source-target pairs in (A3).
 In the extreme divergence regime (B1-B3), there is one device that is statistically perfect for every other device in the network.
 ST-LF detects this and correspondingly assigns device 1 as the only source, with all source-target combination weights set to $1$.
 With the random divergence regime (C1-C3), our methodology needs to be able to pick-out trade-offs among the devices.
 For example, if a device has labeled data but is very similar to the data at another device with labeled data, then it may be better to only keep one of these two devices as a source.
 ST-LF adapts well in this more challenging setting, determining that device 3 has high statistical similarity with device 4, and thus reclassifies device 3 as a target in (C2).
-Finally, the link weights $\boldsymbol{\alpha}$, which also reflect model combination weights, are proportional to the $d_{\mathcal{H}\Delta\mathcal{H}}$ values, which makes sense as target devices should favor the trained models at statistically similar sources devices.
+Finally, the link weights $\boldsymbol{\alpha}$, which also reflect model combination weights, vary based on the $d_{\mathcal{H}\Delta\mathcal{H}}$ values, which makes sense as target devices should favor the trained models at statistically similar sources devices.

 \textbf{Impact of Communication Energy Importance.} Communication energy expenditures in ST-LF follow a discrete pattern, where the network only sees a change in both total transmission and energy consumption at distinct thresholds.
-For example, when $\alpha_{i,j}$ changes from $0.2$ to $0.6$, the total number of model parameters transmitted from device $i$ to device $j$ remains the same, though the weight of those model parameters changes.
-We investigate the ability of our methodology to control these thresholds via varying the communication energy importance weight $\phi^{\mathsf{E}}$ from $({\boldsymbol{\mathcal{P}}})$ in Fig.~\ref{fig:phi_e_vary}.
+For example, when $\alpha_{i,j}$ changes numerically from $0.2$ to $0.6$, the link between device $i$ and device $j$ incurs the same energy cost, though the weight of those ML model parameters changes.
+To effect a change, $\alpha_{i,j}$ must become deactivated, i.e., goes to zero, or become activated, i.e., increases from zero to a non-zero value.
+We investigate the ability of our methodology to control these thresholds via varying the communication energy scaling $\phi^{\mathsf{E}}$ from $({\boldsymbol{\mathcal{P}}})$ in Fig.~\ref{fig:phi_e_vary}.